ishiharay15/ishiharay15.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a 1st year working on my Master's in Electrical and Computer Engineering at University of California, Davis!
+I am a 1st year working on my Master's thesis in Electrical and Computer Engineering at University of California, Davis!
 I am advised by Prof. Chen-Nee Chuah as a member of
 <a href="https://www.ece.ucdavis.edu/~chuah/rubinet">RUBINET Research Lab</a>.
 I received my B.S. in Electrical Engineering from UC Davis in March 2024.